smartanthill/smartanthill2_0/docs/design-documents/smartanthill-overall-architecture.rst

     :alt: SmartAnthill Overall Architecture
     :target: ../_static/diagrams/smartanthill-overall-architecture-diagram.png

-General Architecture
-^^^^^^^^^^^^^^^^^^^^
+Simple Topology
+^^^^^^^^^^^^^^^
-Simple SmartAnthill system consists of one *SmartAnthill Central Controller* and one or more devices controlled by it (see *SmartAnthill Overall Architecture* diagram above for an example topology).
+Simple SmartAnthill system consists of one *SmartAnthill Central Controller* and one or more SmartAnthill Devices (also known as "Ants") controlled by it (see *Sample SmartAnthill Single-Node System* diagram above for an example topology).

-*SmartAnthill Central Controller* is a relatively complex device (such as PC or credit-card sized computer Raspberry Pi, BeagleBoard or CubieBoard) which normally runs several pieces of software: System Control Software and SmartAnthill Core.
+*SmartAnthill Central Controller* is a relatively complex device (such as PC or credit-card sized computer Raspberry Pi, BeagleBoard or CubieBoard) which normally runs several pieces of software, including operating system TCP/IP stack, 3rd-party System Control Software, and SmartAnthill Core.

 .. _saoversyscsoft:

 System Control Software
 ^^^^^^^^^^^^^^^^^^^^^^^

 *System Control Software* is intended to be easily customizable according to customer needs.
-It can be very different, but we aim to support OpenHAB, and to support pretty much any programming languages which can support one of the REST, WebSockets or Sockets.
+It can be very different, but we aim to support OpenHAB, and to support DYI programming with pretty much any programming language which can support one of the REST, WebSockets or Sockets.
 SmartAnthill project as such doesn't provide control software, it is rather a service which can be used by a control software.

 SmartAnthill Core
 ^^^^^^^^^^^^^^^^^

-*SmartAnthill Core* represents a cross-platform software which is written in Python language and should support the popular operation systems (Mac OS X, Linux (+ARM) and Windows).
-The requirements of *SmartAnthill Core* by the system resources should by very low:
+*SmartAnthill Core* represents a cross-platform software which is written in Python language and supports all the popular server/desktop operation systems: Mac OS X, Linux (x86 or ARM), and Windows.
+System requirements of *SmartAnthill Core* are very low for a modern server-side application:

 * < 1% CPU in IDLE mode
 * < 20Mb RAM for service/daemon
-* < 20Mb of free disk space (the cross-compilers, tool chains and firmware upload software are not included here)
+* < 20Mb of free disk space (cross-compilers, tool chains, and firmware upload software are not included here)

-More detailed information is described in a separate document, :ref:`sacorearch`.
+More detailed information on SmartAnthill Core is provided in a separate document, :ref:`sacorearch`.

+API Service
+'''''''''''

+*API Service* is responsible for supporting multiple protocols (such as REST, Websocket, or plain socket) and converting them into requests to the other parts of SmartAnthill.

+Dashboard Service
+'''''''''''''''''

+*Dashboard Service* is responsible for providing UI for the SmartAnthill administrator.
+It allows to:

+* administer SmartAnthill Core (control services running, view logs etc.)
+* configure and program/"pair" SmartAnthill Devices so they can be used with specific SmartAnthill system (see *Life Cycle of SmartAnthill Device* below for details on configuring, programming, and "pairing")

+Device Service
+''''''''''''''

+*Device Service* provides device abstraction to the rest of SmartAnthill Core, allowing to handle different devices in a consistent manner.

+Device Firmware Module
+''''''''''''''''''''''

+*Device Firmware Module* is used for *SmartAnthill Hobbyist Devices* (see on them below).
+Device Firmware Module is responsible for generating device firmware (for specific device, based on configuration entered via Dashboard), and for programming it.
+Device Firmware Module is implemented on top of `PlatformIO <http://platformio.org>`_.

+SmartAnthill Router
+'''''''''''''''''''

+*SmartAnthill Router* is responsible for handling so-called SmartAnthill Simple Devices (see below; in a nutshell - SmartAnthill Simple Device is not able to run it's own IP stack), and providing them with a virtual IP address (or more precisely - either a separate IP address, or dedicated port on one of *SmartAnthill Central Controller's* IP addresses).
+While SmartAnthill Simple Device itself knows nothing about IP, SmartAnthill Router completely encapsulates all connected SmartAnthill Simple Devices, so from the point of view of the outside world, these SmartAnthill Simple Devices are completely indistinguishable from fully-fledged SmartAnthill IP-Enabled Devices.

 .. _saoverdevices: